laynemoseley/cs5260/project_part_1/README.md

 If an unknown test is supplied, test 1 will be run.

-A `launch.json` file is also supplied to easily run the different tests within VSCode.
+A `launch.json` file is also supplied at the root of the project to easily run the different tests within VSCode.

 ## Tests